mendix/docs/content/refguide/sap/sap-odata-connector.md

   * Function parameters (required): Additional parameters which the service operation needs in order to retrieve, update, or create the correct data.
 The name of the relevant Function Parameters entity, imported into your app as part of the SAP service data model, will be [function name]Parameters.
 The attributes of this entity will indicate the parameters which are required by the service operation
   * Request Parameters - This is used to override the default behavior of the action when responding to conditions such as timeouts and HTTP responses.
 To keep the standard behavior, set it to _empty_
   * Response type (required) - the type of entity which represents the object which is returned
-  * Use SAP cloud connector - **False** if you want to use a publicly accessible service, **True** if you need to access on-premises SAP services via the cloud connector
+  * Use SAP cloud connector - **False** if you want to use a publicly accessible service, **True** if you need to access your on-premises SAP back-end system via the SAP Cloud Connector
 * Output
   * Return type - Object: an object which has the same type as the entity type which was passed as Response type
-  * Variable - the name which you would like to give to the object which is returned by the SAP service operation
+  * Variable - the name which you would like to give to the object which is returned by the OData service operation

 #### 3.1.4 Execute list